 What is the Indonesia arrival & departure info?

-Our wellness journey begins on April 20th in Jakarta’s CGK airport.
-There are two domestic flight options from CGK to SRG available: 2:25pm or 3:45pm.
+Our wellness journey begins on September 21st in Jakarta’s CGK airport.
+There are two domestic flight options to our start location which depart at 10am or 2pm.
 Please make sure that your international connection allows you enough time to make these flights.
-Upon arrival at SRG, there will be a group transfer to the resort.
+Upon arrival at the local airport, there will be a group transfer to the resort.
 We cannot be responsible for missed or delayed connections.

 If you choose to arrive/depart outside of the set transfer times, we will be happy to help arrange your transportation for an additional fee.